wp-plugins/adrotate-switch/readme.txt

 Tags: max banner ads, mba, adrotate, adrotate pro, adsense, advertise, migrate, bannerman, wp125, ads, convert, banner, commercial, admin, plugin, ad, advertising, advertisement, adsense, referrer, menu
 Requires at least: 3.8, PHP5.3
 Tested up to: 4.0
-Stable tag: 1.0
+Stable tag: 1.1

 Easily switch to AdRotate or AdRotate Pro with the AdRotate Switch tool.

 == Description ==

-Looking for a fresh start with AdRotate but you don't want to have to re-do all your ads in AdRotate?
+Looking for a fresh start with AdRotate but you don't want to have to re-do all your ads?
 If you have a compatible plugin you can easily import your adverts into AdRotate or AdRotate Pro and get a head start!
 Easily switch to AdRotate or AdRotate Pro with the AdRotate Switch tool.